 Scheduling conflicts arise when two or more events or appointments, such as meetings, are scheduled concurrently, creating a clash in terms of time and attention.
 These overlaps can lead to missed meetings and may leave a negative impression on your colleagues and superiors.
 To avoid scheduling conflicts and avoid creating a negative impression, it is essential to guarantee suitable communication and coordination between all parties concerned.

-In the event of scheduling conflicts, it is imperative to address the issue expeditiously by apologizing to the meeting host, proposing an alternative or rearranging, and ensuring any resulting actions are completed.
-Using a scheduling link can help prevent overlapping appointments and ensure that you are aware of all the meetings on your calendar.
+In the event of scheduling conflicts, it is imperative to address the issue expeditiously by apologizing to the meeting host, proposing an alternative, or rearranging, and guaranteeing any resulting actions are completed.
+Using a scheduling link can help prevent overlapping appointments and guarantee that you are aware of all the meetings on your calendar.

 Poor organization